List of derbies in Poland: Football Derby of Poland

 Any match where Legia Warsaw plays either Lech Poznań, Widzew Łódź or Wisła Kraków.
 All four clubs are among the most supported in the country and usually are or were among the title contenders.
-The animosity towards Legia stems from the fact that Warsaw is the capital city and is perceived to be favoured by the authorities.
+The animosity towards Legia stems from the fact that during the communist rule Legia forced players to transfer to their club by enforcing an ultimatum of either playing for Legia or serving in the military.